-The Public Inquiry for the Whitstable Beach Campaign’s application to register Whitstable beach as a Town Village Green continues at The Marine Hotel, Marine Parade, Tankerton, Whitstable, CT5 2BE starting at 10am on 3rd October for 3 days: Monday 3rd, Tuesday 4th and Wednesday 5th and then continues the following Monday 10th for 3 further days; Monday 10th, Tuesday 11th and concludes Wednesday 12th.
+The Public Inquiry for the Whitstable Beach Campaign’s application to register Whitstable beach as a Town Village Green commenced its first hearing at The Marine Hotel, Marine Parade, Tankerton starting at 10am on 3rd October for 3 days: Monday 3rd, Tuesday 4th and Wednesday 5th and then continued the following Monday 10th for 3 further days; Monday 10th, Tuesday 11th and concluded Wednesday 12th.

 CCC barrister, Mr Wilmhurst, argued that in more recent times the beach has effectively been under the control of the local authority as the beach defences are wholly maintained by CCC at taxpayer’s expense, as is the beach cleaning, safety and information signs and all the foreshore services.
 CCC also supports the events that take place on the beach; the Biennale etc, and the beach is also insured by CCC.
 So it is understandable that members of the public believe that the Council, not the WOFC, owns the beach.

 One of Mr Green’s main objections is that a Town Village Green would prevent the WOFC from developing their oyster business.
 Mr Green states that in order to expand their business they need to construct ‘Agricultural sheds on the beach’.
 They also intend to build an ‘education centre’ on the beach to ‘educate young people and others about the oyster fishery as a way of promoting its oyster fishery business and this would require building on the beach.’